Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Experimental Setup

 \subsection{Inducing \silverintents}

-As a pre-processing step we filter from \logsdataset{} user input that reflect abstract user feedback, using the feedback mechanism in VIRA, keeping only free text utterances for the following analysis.
-We also removed utterances longer than $250$ characters that contain at most one recognized word, and less than $75\%$ alpha-numeric characters.
-We split the remaining utterances into monthly intervals, resulting in $10$ data folds, and subsequently evenly split the dialogs in each fold to train and test.
-The number of utterances in each fold is reported in Table~\ref{table:split_stats}.
+As a pre-processing step we filter from \logsdataset{} user input that reflect user feedback, using the feedback mechanism in \systemname, keeping only free text utterances for the following analysis.
+We also remove utterances longer than $250$ characters, contain at most one non-masked word, or less than $75\%$ alpha-numeric characters.
+We split the remaining utterances into monthly intervals, resulting in $10$ data folds, and subsequently evenly split the utterances in each fold to train and test (indifferent to the dialogue utterances came from).

-To reduce noise in generating \silverintents, we additionally filter from the train set utterances which were classified with a dialog act (e.g., `greeting') or as toxic, as the ratio of intents related to COVID-19 vaccines in these utterances is much smaller.
+To reduce noise in generating \silverintents, we additionally filter from the train set utterances classified with a dialog act (e.g., `greeting') or as toxic, as the ratio of intents related to COVID-19 vaccines in these utterances is much smaller.

-We then apply the Oracle on each utterance in the train set to predict the intent from the list of $181$ COVID-19 vaccine intents it supports.
-We then sort the obtained \oracleintents based on their prevalence and iterate them in descending order.
-As a stopping-condition for determining the \silverintents, we accumulate the clusters until we reach a coverage of $80\%$ (out of all texts on which the Oracle had a confident prediction) and set the minimal size of clusters to be $3$.
-The number of resulting \silverintents for each interval are listed in Table~\ref{table:split_stats}.
+We then apply the Oracle on each utterance in the train set, resulting in \oracleintents and corresponding clusters.
+We sort them based on their prevalence and define the \silverintents by accumulating the clusters until we reach a coverage of $80\%$ (out of all texts on which the Oracle had a confident prediction) or cluster size is below $3$.
+The number of utterances and resulting \silverintents for each fold are reported in Table~\ref{table:split_stats}.